braid-org/woo-node/README.md

-# A node to host your WoO
+# A Node to host your WoO

 Work-in-progress.
 See the design plan at https://braid.org/meeting-99.